automerge/automerge-classic/SYNC.md

  * @returns a binary array
  */
 function FromBase64(str) {
   return atob(str)
     .split('')
-        .map(function(c) {
+    .map(function (c) {
       return c.charCodeAt(0);
     });
 }

 class AutomergePeer {
   doc; //The Automerge document we will sync.
-To simplify theres only one. state; //The current sync state needed for automerge connections = []; //An Array that stores all the other connected peers so we can sen data to them name; //a useless string that contains an identifier for the console.logs
+To simplify theres only one. connections = new Map(); //A Map that stores all the other connected peers together with their sync states so we can send data to them name; //a useless string that contains an identifier for the console.logs

   /**
    *Create a new Peer.
 Usually a peer equals one computer/connected device.
    * We created this class to simulate a connection on the same computer
    * @param {String} name A unique identifier which is only used for the console.logs */ constructor(name) {
     this.name = name; //set the given name this.doc = Automerge.init(); //create an empty automerge document.
-You can also use Automerge.from this.state = Automerge.initSyncState(); //generate a new sync state that states nothing synced yet }
+You can also use Automerge.from }

   /**
    * A method so our peer can connect over the network to other peers and sync its document with them
    * @param {Object} otherPeer normaly a peer-id or a socket or however you connect to someone */ connect(otherPeer) {
     console.log(this.name, 'connecting to', otherPeer.name);

-        // add it to the connections so we can send messages to it this.connections.push(otherPeer);
+    // add it to the connections so we can send messages to it
+    //generate a new sync state that states nothing synced yet this.connections.set(otherPeer, Automerge.initSyncState());

     //simulate a network connection
     otherPeer.onConnect(this);
   }

   /**
    * A method that will be called whenever someone connects to us
    * @param {Object} otherPeer normaly a peer-id or a socket or however you connect to someone */ onConnect(otherPeer) {
     console.log(this.name, 'received connection from', otherPeer.name, '\n');

-        // add it to the connections so we can send messages to it this.connections.push(otherPeer);
+    // add it to the connections so we can send messages to it
+    //generate a new sync state that states nothing synced yet this.connections.set(otherPeer, Automerge.initSyncState());

     //synchronize the current state.
     this.sync();
   }

   /**
-     * Sends a message to all connected peers
-     * @param {Object} data The message object
-     */
-    broadcast(data) {
-        console.log(this.name, 'sending information through the network');

-        //send to all connected peers
-        this.connections.forEach((connection) => {
-            //simulate a network connection
-            connection.receive(data);
-        });
-    }

-    /**
    * A method that will check if there are unsynced changes.
    * If so it will broadcast those
    */
   sync() {
     console.log(this.name, 'document:', this.doc);

+    //iterate over all connections and sync with them for (const [peer, state] of this.connections.entries()) {
-        console.log(this.name, 'syncing data if necessary');
+      console.log(this.name, 'syncing data with', peer.name);

       // a message containing changes that we can send over the network let msg = null;

-        // generate new message and mark changes as synced [this.state, msg] = Automerge.generateSyncMessage(this.doc, this.state);
+      // generate new message and mark changes as synced [state, msg] = Automerge.generateSyncMessage(this.doc, state);
+      //Save changes
+      this.connections.set(peer, state);

       //if we have changes, broadcast them but convert the Uint8Array to base64 so we can transmit over the network
-        //You may also have to encode the object to a string using JSON.stringify if (msg) this.broadcast({ type: 'changes', data: ToBase64(msg) });
+      //You may also have to encode the object to a string using JSON.stringify
+      //Also send over self.
+This is equal to conn.onmsg() where we still have access to the connection object if (msg) peer.receive(this, { type: 'changes', data: ToBase64(msg) });
-        else console.log(this.name, 'syncing not necessary\n');
+      else console.log(this.name, 'syncing not necessary with peer', peer.name);
     }
+  }

   /**
-     * A method that will be triggered whenever we receive a message pover the network
+   * A method that will be triggered whenever we receive a message over the network
    * @param {Object} data The received message.
-You may have to decode it using JSON.parse */ receive(data) {
+You may have to decode it using JSON.parse */ receive(peer, data) {
-        console.log(this.name, 'receiving information');
+    console.log(this.name, 'receiving information from', peer.name);

     switch (data.type) {
       //check if our message contains changes
       case 'changes':
         console.log(this.name, 'appyling changes');

         //decode the base64 and reconvert it to Uint8Array let changes = new Uint8Array(FromBase64(data.data));

+        let state = null; //A temp var we need to update the state

-                //update the local document with the changes [this.doc, this.state] = Automerge.receiveSyncMessage(
+        //update the local document with the changes [this.doc, state] = Automerge.receiveSyncMessage(
           this.doc,
-                    this.state,
+          this.connections.get(peer),
           changes
         );
+        //update the state in connections
+        this.connections.set(peer, state);

         console.log(this.name, 'document:', this.doc, '\n');

         //check if our local document contains changes that need to be synced this.sync();
         break;

       default:
         break;
     }
   }

   /**
    * A function to change the document
    * Maybe a user presses on a button and the count needs to be updated
    * Or someone types into a textarea.
    * Then this function will be called as the oninput / onclick listener *
    * In our example it creates an array and appends a random number */ changeSomething() {
     console.log(this.name, 'Changing something');
     this.doc = Automerge.change(this.doc, (doc) => {
       if (!doc.test) doc.test = [];
       doc.test.push(Math.random());
     });

     //dont forget to sync after changing something this.sync();
   }
 }

+//creating peers
 let peer1 = new AutomergePeer('Peer-1'); //Computer 1
 let peer2 = new AutomergePeer('Peer-2'); //Computer 2
+let peer3 = new AutomergePeer('Peer-3'); //Computer 2

+//connecting peers
-peer1.connect(peer2); //Computer 1 connects over the network to Computer 2 peer2.changeSomething(); //Computer 2 changes something.
+peer2.connect(peer1); //Computer 2 connects over the network to Computer 1 peer3.connect(peer1); //Computer 3 connects over the network to Computer 1

+peer2.changeSomething(); //Computer 2 changes something.
 We expect a synchronization

 //You may need to handle deconnection and storing the state which depends on your application